 City Summary Archive

-Anchorage recorded an average temperature of 2.5°F, strongly below the normal of 17.1°F. The maximum temperature of the month occurred on the 11thwith 38°F, while a minimum temperature of -13°F was observed on the 29th.
-The observed temperatures were below normal for most of the month (with the exception of a warm spell around the 10thof January), and resulted in the fourth coldest January on record no new daily records were set.
+Anchorage recorded an average temperature for February of 25.2°F, 5.0°F above the normal of 20.2°F. This is a remarkable change from January, during which the mean temperature was more than 20°F colder.
+The maximum temperature of the month occurred on the 9that 41°F, while a minimum temperature of 7°F was observed on the 29thof the month.
+The observed temperatures were below normal for the first and last days of the month, while the rest was above normal no new daily records were set.

 Precipitation was reported at 1.78" water-equivalent, which is 147% above the normal value.
 As expected, snowfall gave similar results 27.8" were measured for the month, 155% above the normal of 10.9".
 On the 3rd, new daily maxima, both for precipitation and snowfall, were observed.
 The water-equivalent of 0.69" surpassed the old record high of 0.29 set in 2000, while the snowfall of 9.1" was higher than the previous record on 5.4" set in 1970.
 On 19 days at least a trace of snow fell.
 It is the 5thsnowiest winter in the history of Anchorage at this point.
 The average monthly wind speed was calculated at 5.6 mph.

 Barrow reported an average temperature in February of -12.2°F, 2.0°F above normal.
 The beginning and end of the month had temperatures that were seasonally below normal, while the rest were above the long-term average.
 The maximum temperature occurred on the 6thwith 11°F, and the lowest temperature of -44°F was observed on the first day of February.
 No new temperature records were observed during February.